5 recommended OTC drugs

 Do hemorrhoids go away on their own?

-Mild ones yes, with dietary measures and avoiding constipation.
-Advanced ones (III-IV) or thrombosed require intervention.
+Mild ones do, with dietary measures and avoiding constipation.
+Advanced ones (III-IV) or thrombosed ones require intervention.

 Does Detralex really work?

-Yes, in acute episodes — reduces symptoms in 72h.
-For long-term prevention — maintenance dose.
+Yes, for acute episodes — it reduces symptoms within 72h.
+For long-term prevention — a maintenance dose.
 Combined with hygiene and diet.

 Often yes.
-But over 50 years, with weight loss or bowel changes — mandatory colonoscopy to rule out cancer.
+But over 50 years old, with weight loss or a change in bowel habits — colonoscopy is mandatory to rule out cancer.

-Proctoglyvenol topical is ok.
+Topical Proctoglyvenol is okay.
 Lactulose is safe.
 Diosmin — after consultation.
-Detralex — not in first trimester.
+Detralex — not in the first trimester.

 See also